Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-creation-of-somnia/the-banished-siblings/chapter-1.md

 "In the palace, yes.
 Not on this dead planet, I'm afraid."

-"Oh no, you as well?
-You also believe that vague story from Bella about _life force_ and thingies?"
+"Ugh, you too?
+You also believe Bella's vague story about _life force_ and thingies?"

 "How else have our powers grown?
 Father only gave us a tiny pebble of his full might.
-Now you are altering entire planets.
+Now you alter entire planets.
 Do you have a better theory?
 Come on, you know what you must do."

 The sun suddenly changed position, again, and now set definitively.

 The holes in the ground were barely distinguishable from the rock.
 Darus sighed.
-His front paw made a graceful arc, pulling rocks up with it---so he could lean against them comfortably.
-He staggered on his paws and looked at Ardex with tired eyes.
+His front paw made a graceful arc, which magically pulled the rocks upward---so he could lean against them comfortably.
+He staggered on his paws and studied Ardex with tired eyes.

 "Could you shine some light here?"

 "I can't do that anymore."

-"That's a bit disappointing, _eldest son of God_."
+"A bit disappointing, _eldest son of God_."

 Darus tapped as if knocking on the planet's door.
 Again and again he shifted his paw to a different spot and laid his ear against the rocks.

 The rumbling grew louder.
 Everything inside the planet was changing.
-The rocks shook more and more violently, as if they were cold---until the sun inexplicably came up again.
+The rocks shook more and more violently, as if they were cold.

+Until the sun inexplicably rose again.

-"The planet no longer spins randomly," Darus said with satisfcation.
+"The planet no longer spins randomly," Darus said with satisfaction.
 "You'll have to fix those lava and explosion thingies yourself.
-Too bad the night is so short.
+Too bad the night's this short.
 Sleep well, Ardex."

 He hadn't even closed his eyes before his big brother pulled him upright.